 Several years ago, Cabela’s Inc., a sporting and outdoor gear retailer, ventured into “big data” territory by starting to pull clickstream data from its website into a relational database.
+As a direct marketer, the company wanted to, for example, capture product-page-view numbers and customer ratings and explore how they relate to sales conversion rates.

 “This kind of data helps us get into the mind of the customer,” said Dean Wynkoop, manager of data management and insights at Sidney, Neb.-based Cabela’s.
 “We start seeing the relationships that exist.”